The Queen (center), accompanied by the Duchess de Camp-Louis (right) and Comteir du Chéri (left). Photo: Albert Jones Photography.

 • Principauté (Princedom): Le Prince/La Princesse/Les Princier, with the style of Son/Leur Altesse (His/Her/Their Highness)

-The Most Royal & Illustrious Order of La Sirène
+The Most Royal & Illustrious Order of Our Lady of the Seas

-The Most Royal & Illustrious Order of La Sirène is the highest Order of Knighthood of the Kingdom of Navassa.
-The Order is named after La Sirène- the motherly and fiercely protective sea goddess.
+The Most Royal & Illustrious Order of Our Lady of the Seas is the highest Order of Knighthood of the Kingdom of Navassa.
+The Order draws its inspiration from the Lady of the Seas, Navassa’s spiritual protector, who embodies the wisdom, mystery, and majesty of the waters.
 The order's motto is Sapientia Maris (Wisdom of the Sea).
-The Order’s day is the Second of February.
+The Order's day is the Second of February.

 Inductees are honored for rendering exemplary service, amity, or loyalty to The Crown or Royal House of Navassa.